heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/README.md

 Return to the Azure portal and create a new virtual machine from the dashboard in section `Create a resource`.

+> [!IMPORTANT]
+>
+> If you encounter any issues while creating the virtual machine, try to log out
+> and log back in to the Azure portal and try again.
+>
+> Other people past years have encountered issues as well.
+Logging out and
+> logging back in solved the issues for them (typical Microsoft behavior...).
+>
+> If the issue persists, please contact the teaching staff.

 Select a virtual machine with the following characteristics:

 - **Project details**